Vanilla odorata: Description

 Vanilla odorata is an evergreen climbing vine.
-The leaves are spaced at 10–12 centimeter intervals on the vines.
+The leaves are spaced at 10-12 cm intervals on the vines.
 The petiole is comparatively long at 1.5 centimeters.
-The leaf length is 12.5 to 20 centimeters with a width of 1 to 2.5 centimeters.
+The leaf length is with a width of 1 to 2.5 centimeters.
 The leaf shape is narrowly lanceolate, elongated at the front, rounded at the base.
 The leaf tip is curved.
 The texture of the leaves is leathery to fleshy.
 The narrow, long leaves are a characteristic identifying feature of Vanilla odorata, though with plants growing in shade produce somewhat broader leaves.

-The short racemose inflorescence (flowering stem), measures 3–4 centimeters in length, and bears up to twelve yellowish-green flowers.
+The short racemose inflorescence (flowering stem), measures in length, and bears up to twelve yellowish-green flowers.
 The elongated bracts with pointed ends reach 1 centimeter in length.
 The sepals are linear to lanceolate, 4.5 to 5 centimeters long and 0.2 to 0.6 centimeters wide, though they will sometimes reach 1.1 centimeters in width.

 The petals are similarly shaped, with a slightly prominent midrib.
 The lip grows 3.5 to 4.5 centimeters long.
 It is three-lobed, with the lateral lobes turned up tubularly and fused to the column up to half of the lip length.
 The anterior free part of the lip is spread, wavy and fringed at the edge.
 There is a scaled area in the middle of the lip.
 The column is club-shaped and not curved.
 The curved fruit grows 15 to 20 centimeters long and about 0.5 centimeters thick; and is very fragrant.